pandashavenobugs/testing-mongoose-with-tsjest-blogpost/README.md

 npm install mongoose
 ```

-Givin data to inputs by myself is hard so I install the fakerjs package
+Giving data to inputs by myself is hard so I install the @faker-js/faker package. @faker-js/faker
+helps me create random data for the models.

 ```bash
 npm install -D @faker-js/faker